fedor-grigoryev/rna_angle_prediction/README.md

 ```

 This example command initiates the `angles_helper` package, providing the necessary input parameters.
 Adjust the paths and model type based on your specific use case.
 The output will be stored in the specified JSON file.

+## How to get started with the models

+1. Navigate to rna_angles_prediction_dssr folder and run python dssr_wrapper.py

+2. Navigate to the root/src folder and run main.py

+3. Add modifications to main to test desirable functionality